backube/volsync/docs/usage/kopia/backup-configuration.rst

    This is the name of the Secret (in the same Namespace) that holds the connection information for the backup repository.
 See :doc:`backends` for supported remote storage backends and configuration examples.
-For filesystem-based backups using PVCs, see :doc:`filesystem-destination`.
+For filesystem-based backups using PVCs, also configure the ``repositoryPVC`` field.

-filesystemDestination
+repositoryPVC
-   This option configures a PVC as the backup destination instead of a remote repository.
+   This option specifies a PVC to use as a filesystem-based backup repository.
+   When set, Kopia will write backups directly to this PVC instead of a remote repository.
+   The PVC must exist in the same namespace as the ReplicationSource.
+   The repository will be created at the fixed path ``/kopia/repository`` within the mounted PVC.
    See :doc:`filesystem-destination` for detailed configuration and examples.

 sourcePath